JakeSteam/blog-programming/_posts/2020-10-09-accessing-android-app-secret-from-github-actions-using-gradle.md

     - Secrets
 ---

-Often an open source project will have API keys, auth tokens, and other secrets that definitely shouldn’t end up in source code.
+Often an open source project will have API keys, auth tokens, and other secrets that definitely shouldn't end up in source code.
 In my [current open source project](https://github.com/JakeSteam/Apod-Wallpaper-2) (a rewrite of APOD Wallpaper) I needed to store my APOD API key.

-In the past, I’ve just added it to my `local.properties` and [removed the file from git](https://stackoverflow.com/a/2047477/608312), but this approach doesn’t work when using GitHub Actions!
+In the past, I've just added it to my `local.properties` and [removed the file from git](https://stackoverflow.com/a/2047477/608312), but this approach doesn't work when using GitHub Actions!

 This post is available [as a GitHub gist](https://gist.github.com/JakeSteam/4ff98553691d1d30949fb1de6adf83a5).

 **Note:** As per a couple of comments, you could skip the properties file and use `System.getEnv(x)`.
-I personally prefer keeping it in the project’s gradle file, to keep the secret only accessible from the project itself.
+I personally prefer keeping it in the project's gradle file, to keep the secret only accessible from the project itself.

 ## Approach to secrets

-The approach to storing the secret isn’t going to change too much, there’ll just be a few changes to cater for GitHub Actions (italic = new):
+The approach to storing the secret isn't going to change too much, there'll just be a few changes to cater for GitHub Actions (italic = new):

 1. Store the secret in our local properties
-2. *Store the secret in GitHub’s “secret” functionality*
+2. *Store the secret in GitHub's "secret" functionality*
 3. *In the CI, load this secret into a new `local.properties` file.*
 4. *In Gradle, manually load the `local.properties` file*
 5. Load the secret into the `BuildConfig`.